Exit Location Report for a Residential Lease

 FYI

-during the inventory of places of exit, the differences observed with respect to the inventory of places of entry which are due to the dilapidated the housing or the dilapidation of the equipment may not cause any restraint on the security deposit.
-In order to distinguish between obsolescence and deterioration, the tenant and the lessor may have agreed, at the time of signing the lease, to the application of a dilapidated grid.
+During the inventory of places of exit, the differences observed with respect to the inventory of places of entry which are due to the dilapidated housing or equipment shall not cause any restraint on the security deposit.
+In order to distinguish between obsolescence and deterioration, the tenant and the owner (or his representative) may have agreed, at the time of signing the lease, to the application of a dilapidated grid.

 Répondez aux questions successives et les réponses s’afficheront automatiquement